trendinafrica/actifield/ROADMAP.md

 We are working with scientists and developers in Ghana to build a local open hardware community to empower scientists to develop their own lab equipment.
 We are currently working on upgrading, Actifield, a device for behavioural experiments that we developed for neuroscientists.

 ## Project Summary
 We’re building an equipment called an actimeter.
 At the simplest, the actimeter is used to measure and record the locomotor activity - how fast or slow a test animal (usually rodents), is moving.
-This information is useful for several tests such as screening for potentially toxic effects of a new drug on the brain.
+More information about Actifield [here](Project Description.md).
 We developed this project for scientists who need a simple and inexpensive actimeter that can be easily built.

 ## Milestones